-WRNJ (1510 AM) is a radio station broadcasting a Adult Contemporary format.
+WRNJ (1510 AM, 92.7 FM, 104.7 FM and 105.7 FM) is a radio station broadcasting an Adult Contemporary format.
 Licensed to Hackettstown, New Jersey, USA.
-The station is currently owned by WRNJ Radio, Inc. and features programing from ABC Radio.
+The station is currently owned by WRNJ Radio, Inc. and features live and local programing and news as well as network news from ABC Radio.
 The station is locally owned by Norman Worth and Larry Tighe.
-WRNJ offers a local news intensive format featuring local and national news, oldies from 1955 to 1985, talk shows pertaining to the community, and local sports.
-The station is known as “Oldies 1510 WRNJ”.
-They now simulcast on FM translators on FM 92.7 and FM 104.7.
+WRNJ offers a local and national news, music from the 1960s through today, talk shows pertaining to the community and local sports.
+The 1510 AM signal is now simulcast on FM translators on 92.7, 104.7 and 105.7.

 For many years WRNJ was not profitable.
 By the early 1980s, there were rumors that the station may even go dark.
 At that point, Norman Worth, who was the only person selling a substantial amount of advertising, became sales manager.
 Months later the station began turning a profit.
 After a couple years the station became extremely profitable and was sold out in most dayparts.
 By the late 1980s, Worth became part owner of the station and took over as General Manager and eventually as Chief Operating Officer.